bobbobson21/publicAI/README.md

  - wordsthatmaketheaifeelmorelikethis = table of strings --useful for sware words
  - sentanceappending = table of strings --how it will end a sentance if it is feeling like this

- Also pal["emotion_level_wanted"] is used to set the AIs main emotion and pal["emotion_gravatate_power"] is used to set how fast it gos back to it's main emotion and pal["emotion_sensitivity"] is for how strongly it responds to be swared at.
+ Also set emotive gravity is used to set the AIs main emotion and its attractive power to that emotion/how fast it gose back to it's main emotion and pal:SetEmotiveWordPower() is for how strongly it responds to be swared at.

 ## annoyance
-for the annoyance section there are two annoyance levels. level one is for text that can be attatched to and end of a responce to repasent it is getting anboyed about you asking the same question over and over again. level two is for text that can replace the responce once the same question has been asked to many times.
+For the annoyance section there are two annoyance levels.
+Level one is for text that can be attatched to and end of a responce to repasent it is getting annoyed about you asking the same question over and over again.
+Level two is for text that can replace the responce once the same question has been asked to many times.

 ```
 pal:SetNewAnnoyanceRespoces( level, responceasstring )